austinmajor/amiGO/README.md

 # amiGO (a·mi·go)

-A generalized unit tested Golang RESTful API micro-service template - built for re-purposing
+A generalized unit tested Golang RESTful API micro-service template.
+The application makes RESTful calls to manage a list with items.
+Use this template to help accelerate your next golang project.

 ## General Usage